Latest News

 Pine martens do visit the garden probably mainly at night although they have been seen during the day as well.
 Wandering badgers and foxes also visit.
 Stoats are definitely present and you may be lucky enough to see one.

 Many woodland bird species are present including 3 types of tits, bullfinch, treecreeper, chaffinch, greenfinch, goldcrest, great spotted woodpecker, nuthatch, blackbird, long-tailed tit, jackdaw, song and mistle thrushes.
-However just recently there seems to be smaller numbers of small birds at the feeders.
-Jays frequent the bird feeders and buzzards, ravens and sparrowhawk are regular overhead.
+Jays sometimes frequent the bird feeders and buzzards, ravens and sparrowhawk are regular overhead.
 Red kites are also now being seen more frequently.
 Always a good idea to keep a look out above!